 I love Typography (ILT) was born on August 7, 2007.
-It exists because I have a passion for typography, type design, and lettering, and for the words born of those disciplines.
+It exists because I have a passion for typography, type design, and lettering, and for the pages, words, and letters born of those disciplines.
 As a child I wondered why the teacher asked us to draw the letter a as an o with a tail, when, in my books, the a’s had an extra bit at the top.
 This site aims to make the subject more accessible, to bring the study of typography to the masses, if you will.
 It’s just about impossible to imagine a world without type, but at the same time type’s ubiquity has most of us taking it for granted.
 So take a closer look.
 Where do our letters originate?
 Why do they look the way they do?
 And what makes for good type and typography?

 Who are you?

 I’m a British-born writer and publisher living in